 Online homework assignments are completed online and the assignments can be found at the MyLab website.
 You may work ahead if you like.
 Each assignment has a due date.
 Homework will not be accepted late, but the two lowest homework scores will be dropped to allow for any emergencies or missed assignments.
-You can access any past due assignments for review, but not to improve your grade.
+You can access any past due assignments for review and to complete in your notebook, but not to improve your grade online.
 It is important to stay current to be successful in the course!